Georges Simenon: Early life and education

-Early career, 1919–22
+Early career, 1919–1922

-In January 1919, the 15-year-old Simenon took a job as a junior reporter at the Gazette de Liège, a right-wing Catholic newspaper edited by Joseph Demarteau.
+In January 1919 the 15-year-old Simenon took a job as a junior reporter at the Gazette de Liège, a right-wing Catholic newspaper edited by Joseph Demarteau.
 Within a few months he was promoted to crime reporting, signing his articles "Georges Sim".
-By April he was given his own opinion and gossip column which he signed "Monsieur Le Coq."
+By April he was given his own opinion and gossip column, which he signed "Monsieur Le Coq".
 He was also assigned interviews with leading international figures such as Hirohito, Crown Prince of Japan, and French war hero Marshal Foch.
-In 1920-21 he enrolled in a course on forensic science at the University of Liège in order to improve his knowledge of the latest police methods.
+In 1920-21 he enrolled on a course in forensic science at the University of Liège in order to improve his knowledge of the latest police methods.

-In May 1920, Simenon began publishing short fiction in the Gazette.
-In September he completed his first novel, Au Pont des Arches which he self-published in 1921.
+In May 1920 Simenon began publishing short fiction in the Gazette.
+In September he completed his first novel, Au Pont des Arches, which he self-published in 1921.
 He wrote two other novels while working at the Gazette, but these were never published.

-In June 1919, Simenon had been introduced into a group of young artists and bohemians which called itself "Le Caque" (herring barrel).
+In June 1919 Simenon had been introduced into a group of young artists and bohemians that called itself "La Caque" (herring barrel).
 The group met at night to drink, discuss art and philosophy, and experiment with drugs such as morphine and cocaine.
-In early 1922 one of the members of the group, Joseph Kleine, hanged himself at the doors of the St Pholien church of Liège after a night of excess with Le Caque.
+In early 1922 one of the members of the group, Joseph Kleine, hanged himself at the doors of the St Pholien church of Liège after a night of excess with La Caque.
 Simenon was one of the last people to see Kleine alive and was deeply affected by his suicide, later referring to the incident in Les trois crimes de mes amis and Le pendu de St Pholien (The Hanged Man of Saint Pholien) (1931).

-Through Le Caque, Simenon met a young painter, Régine Renchon, and in early 1921 they began a relationship.
+Through La Caque, Simenon met a young painter, Régine Renchon, and in early 1921 they began a relationship.
 They soon became engaged and agreed that Simenon should complete his year of compulsory military service before they married.

-Simenon's father died In November 1921, an event which Simenon called, "the most important day in a man's life."
+Simenon's father died in November 1921, an event that Simenon called "the most important day in a man's life."
 Soon after, he began his military service.
 After a brief posting with the allied occupation forces in Germany, he was transferred to the cavalry barracks in Liège and was soon given permission to resume writing for the Gazette.

-When Simenon's military service ended in December 1922, he resigned from the Gazette and moved to Paris to establish a base for himself and his future wife Régine, whom he preferred to call "Tigy".
+When Simenon's military service ended in December 1922, he resigned from the Gazette and moved to Paris to establish a base for himself and his future wife, Régine, whom he preferred to call Tigy.